calmjs/calmjs.webpack/README.rst

 |npm|.
 Note that its dependents will also gain the declared
 dependencies.

-For more usage please continue reading through this document or consult the documentation for |calmjs|_.
+For further details about how this all works can be found in the documentation for |calmjs|_.
 Otherwise, please continue to the `usage`_ section.

 Alternative installation methods (advanced users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~